 Call for Proposals

-Join us as a presenter at this year’s People Powered Publishing Conference on November 14-15, 2019 at Columbia College in Chicago.
+Registration is now open for this year’s People-Powered Publishing Conference on November 14-15, 2019 at Columbia College in Chicago.

 About the Conference